lwileczek/DBSCAN/PITCHME.md

 @snapend

 @snap[west text-left span-50]
-DBSCAN is an unsupervised density-based clustering algorithm, meaning that the algorithm focuses on the distance between each point and the count of neighbors rather than the distance to a centroid like K-Means.
+unsupervised density-based clustering algorithm focusing on the distance between each point and the count of neighbors rather than the distance to a centroid.
 @snapend

 @snap[east span-50]